 This much can be said for certain about hot stones: they are deeply relaxing, and they enable the massage therapist to work much deeper, improving the outcome for the client.
 Heat can be used as inexpensive self-care at home (no stones required!).
 When applied before trigger point work, acupressure and stretching the results can be truly amazing.

 Heat can be used very effectively in all cases of chronic pain.
-If you want to know more about chronic pain please read my previous blog post on the topic.
 The positive effects of using heat are:

 - Heat makes us feel nurtured, relaxed, cared for and positive

 - Heat helps the body to relax, enabling the therapist to work more deeply

 - Heat has a direct effect on tight tissues, reducing muscle tightness and pain

 - Heat increases circulation, thus improving the healing time of soft tissues

 - Heat helps to increase the pliability of fascia